sordahl-ga/FHIRSubscriptionProcessor/readme.md

 1. The following resources providers must be registered in your subscription and you must have the ability to create/update them:
    + ResourceGroup, KeyVault, Storage Account, App Service Plan, Function App, ServiceBus, EventHub, Azure Cache for Redis
 2. You must have the policy assigned to read/write KeyVault Secrets in the speicified keyvault.
-3. You must have all resource updates flowing through the [FHIR Proxy](https://github.com/microsoft/fhir-proxy) with the PublishEvents post-processor enabled or using Native Eventing in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/)
+3. You must have all resource updates using Native Eventing in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/)

 ## Deployment